tadiusfrank2001/AWS_IPS_IDS_SYSTEM/README.md

-# AWS GuardDuty Security Lab 🛡️
+# AWS GuardDuty Security Simulation 🛡️

 A hands-on Terraform project that creates a realistic AWS security lab environment to demonstrate threat detection, incident response, and automated security remediation using AWS GuardDuty.